/product/models.py

 price = models.DecimalField(decimal_places=3, max_digits=999)

-and then run make migration
+and then run makemigrations

 python manage.py makemigrations product